rpataillot/object_detector/README.md

 ## Usage

+In the python project:
 ```bash
 python detect_objects.py -i <PATH_TO_INPUT_VIDEO> -c person
 ```
+A video in avi format will be generate in the folder *detect_objects/generated*.

-## Detect objects of multiple classes
+### Detect objects of multiple classes

 Yolo can detect is not limited to detect objects of one class.
 You can detect as much classes as you want with the -c argument.